 PivotTable is a convenient tool for looking more closely at data.
-A PivotTable will not automatically delete duplicate cells or rows; it will provide a breakdown of which columns have duplicates so you can manually look at your data and see what, if anything, needs to be removed.
+A pivot table will not automatically delete duplicate cells or rows; it will provide a breakdown of which columns have duplicates so you can manually look at your data and see what, if anything, you need to remove.

 Note: If you don’t have column names in your spreadsheet, pivot tables will not work accurately to find duplicates.
 Try adding a new row temporarily, and then name the columns using that new row.

-For more information on how to use Pivot Tables, see this TechJunkie tutorial on how to create, edit, and refresh Pivot Tables in Google Sheets.
+For more information on using Pivot Tables, see this TechJunkie tutorial on creating, editing, and refreshing Pivot Tables in Google Sheets.

-As you can see, the pivot table method is a little more involved.
-Still, it gives you a specific report about the location of your duplicate entries, which can be very useful for doing data analysis.
+As previously mentioned, the pivot table method is a little more involved.
+Still, it gives you a specific report about your duplicate entries’ locations, which can be very useful for doing data analysis.